perry-mitchell/multi-part-stream-parser/README.md

 ## Installation

-Simply install by running `npm install multi-parse --save`.
+Simply install by running `npm install multi-part-parser --save`.

 Compatible with NodeJS 18 and up.